 Cash received by the Authority is deposited with a financial institution or invested.
 Deposits and investments having an original maturity of three months or less at the time they are purchased are presented in the financial statements as Cash and Cash Equivalents.
 Investments with an initial maturity of more than three months are reported as Investments.
-Investments were limited to money market funds, overnight repurchase agreements, and United States Treasuries.
-Repurchase agreements are valued at Huntington National Bank's reported share price.
+Investments were limited to money market funds and repurchase agreements.